 Orthodontic treatment is a partnership between the patient and the orthodontist.
 While the orthodontist provides the expertise, treatment plan and appliances to straighten teeth and align jaws, it’s the patient who’s the key to success.

 Dr. Papandreas is ready to partner with you to align your teeth and jaws for a healthy, spectacular smile.
-A Certified Orthodontic Specialist© with ADA training to move teeth naturally and in harmony with the face, Dr Papandreas is Northeast Ohio’s top Invisalign® provider for children and adults.
-Schedule a complimentary consultation today!
+He is a Certified Orthodontic Specialist© with ADA training to move gnashers naturally and in harmony with the face, Dr. Papandreas is Northeast Ohio’s top Invisalign® provider for children and adults.
+Call us to schedule a complimentary orthodontics consultation today!

 North Royalton, OH44133